PhenoAI/pheno-docs/markdowns-expanded/043-covid/043-covid.md

 ### Data availability
 <!-- for the example notebooks -->
 The information is stored in 1 parquet file: `covid.parquet`.
-The 'data source' column indicates which survey the infromation comes from either the initial Covid survey or the Follow-up Medical Survey.
+The 'data source' column indicates which survey the information comes from either the initial Covid survey or the Follow-up Medical Survey.

 ### Summary of available data
 <!-- for the data browser -->